JackpotRising/jr-docs/docs/unity/integration.md

 ## Build for iOS

-!> Ensure you have the iOS Build Component installed in Unity before you begin.
+!> Please ensure you have the iOS Build Component installed in Unity before you begin.

+!> Please ensure all required Apple Developer provisioning has been setup within Xcode.

 #### 1. Set Build Target to iOS